quchangle1/COLT/README.md

 ### Semantic Learning

-For the first phase of semantic learning, you need to install the BEIR.

-**BEIR** is a widely used information retrieval framework.
+For the first phase of semantic learning, you need to install the **BEIR**.
+BEIR is a widely used information retrieval framework.
 You can find the BEIR code repository at this [link](https://github.com/beir-cellar/beir).

 ## Citation